 Davis outlined how she tore the letter out of the newspaper and submitted it during her following job hunt.

-She was able to get a position at Sandcastles Resort in Ocho Rios in this manner.
+She got a position at Sandcastles Resort in Ocho Rios in this manner.

 There was no turning back after that, she said.

-Davis purchased a Toyota Caldina vehicle while working at Sandcastles and entered the taxi industry, working there for six years.
-On the route from Ocho Rios to Brown’s Town in her home parish, she also operated a bus.
+Davis purchased a Toyota Caldina vehicle while working at Sandcastles and entered the taxi industry for six years.
+She also operated a bus on the route from Ocho Rios to Brown’s Town in her home parish.

 Later, Davis travelled to Barbados to work in construction but was expelled for overstaying his visa.

-She eventually sent herself back to school and earned credentials in nursing and business administration after refusing to let the incident make her unable to function.
+She eventually returned to school and earned nursing and business administration credentials after refusing to let the incident prevent her from functioning.

-Davis found that many of her clients lacked fundamental abilities while she was providing a variety of services, so she began to help them.
+Davis found that many of her clients lacked fundamental abilities while providing various services, so she began to help them.

 She told The Beacon, “I started [the college] by aiding folks who came to the internet café.